Main Page List

 Addition of the T group : The latest (but quite possibly not the last) change to the aerial groups is the addition of the T group in 2013.
 This is effectively a truncated wideband which is a first in that up to now, in our little history lesson, all has been about extending not truncating !
 Anyway, this pruning of the wideband is to allow for the fact that from July 2013 onwards there are no TV transmissions over CH60.
 That part of the spectrum having been sold off for 4G mobile phone use.
 Now those transmissions may well cause problems with TV reception so it`s actually preferable to have an aerial which doesn`t pick up over CH60.
 Isn`t it funny how the old ways (in this case aerial groups, specifically A, B & K) are often found to be the best in the end !

-There are rumours that TV transmissions may eventually be restricted to the K group,
+There are rumours that in the future TV transmissions may eventually be restricted